 One of the team members cannot access a document.

-When viewing an email in Outlook, an error appears in their drawer stating "You do not have access to this document".
+When filing an email, an error appears in their drawer stating "You do not have access to this document".
 This may display when filing the email in Outlook, or if the email has arrived in your In Tray

 This error occurs when either: